-For the most part, conventional loans need a qualifying ratio of 28/36.
-FHA loans are less restrictive, requiring a 29/41 ratio.
+Typically, conventional mortgage loans need a qualifying ratio of 28/36.
+FHA loans are a little less restrictive, requiring a 29/41 ratio.

-The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt.
-Recurring debt includes payments on credit cards, car payments, child support, and the like.
+The second number in the ratio is what percent of your gross income every month which can be spent on housing costs and recurring debt together.
+Recurring debt includes auto loans, child support and credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers with your own financial data, feel free to use our Loan Qualifying Calculator.
+If you want to calculate pre-qualification numbers on your own income and expenses, use this Mortgage Loan Qualification Calculator.

-Remember these are only guidelines.
-We will be happy to help you pre-qualify to help you figure out how much you can afford.
+Remember these are just guidelines.
+We'd be happy to help you pre-qualify to help you figure out how much you can afford.